-Canon 1300D versus Leica TL2
+Canon 1300D vs Leica TL2

-The Canon EOS 1300D (called Canon T6 in some regions) and the Leica TL2 are two digital cameras that were announced, respectively, in March 2016 and July 2017.
+The Canon EOS 1300D (called Canon T6 in some regions) and the Leica TL2 are two digital cameras that were revealed to the public, respectively, in March 2016 and July 2017.
 The 1300D is a DSLR, while the TL2 is a mirrorless interchangeable lens camera.
 Both cameras are equipped with an APS-C sensor.
-The Canon has a resolution of 17.9 megapixel, whereas the Leica provides 24.1 MP.
+The Canon has a resolution of 17.9 megapixels, whereas the Leica provides 24.1 MP.

 If the front view area (width x height) of the cameras is taken as an aggregate measure of their size, the Leica TL2 is notably smaller (29 percent) than the Canon 1300D.
 Moreover, the TL2 is markedly lighter (18 percent) than the 1300D.
 In this context, it is worth noting that neither the 1300D nor the TL2 are weather-sealed.